Cerberus-Wallet/cerberus-firmware/ci/hardware_tests/tpmb/README.md

-# Trezor (one), press my buttons.
+# Cerberus (one), press my buttons.

-A simple hardware testing drone for Trezor One.
+A simple hardware testing drone for Cerberus One.

 ![](demo.gif)